michelemendel/postgresql_ai_tutorial/docs/overview.md

 # Overview

-We want to learn PostgrSQL by using AI tools instead of the classic way with text or video tutorials.
+We want to learn PostgreSQL by using AI tools instead of the classic way with text or video tutorials.

----

 ## Links